bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Male 1: 00:41:21

 I want to ask the same question.
-So the main differences between CJDNS and NimTech, I don't know if you know it, but it's similar.
+So the main differences between CJDNS and Nymtech, I don't know if you know it, but it's similar.

 Caleb DeLisle: 00:41:35

-Is that NimMixnet?
+Is that Nym Mixnet?

 Male 1: 00:41:37